 How to normalize high testosterone in women

-Only an endocrinologist can reliably determine the presence of pathology and prescribe adequate treatment, independent hormonal correction is unacceptable.
+Only an endocrinologist can reliably determine the presence of pathology and prescribe adequate treatment; independent hormonal correction is unacceptable.

-Medical correction
+Medication correction

 Nutrition for high testosterone in women